Spring 2025 Courses

 Interdisciplinary exploration of Asian diasporic histories and community formations in Chicago through academic coursework that examines dynamics of globalization in the local context.

-• GLAS 458: Asian America and Transnational Feminism
+• GLAS/GWS 458: Asian America and Transnational Feminism

 Michelle Lee